rinapch/jb_intern/README.md

 Phi models do not use special tokens such as `<EOL>` or `<INDENT>`, so there is no need to paste them

-As for the format of the final dataset, I've decided to construct it using chunking a small sliding window.
+As for the format of the final dataset, I've decided to construct it using chunking with a small sliding window.
 The reasons for choosing this format are the following:

 - Phi-1.5 is a small model, and its training data contains a lot of textbook Python tasks.
 This suggests that the finetuning data should be short-form: instead of predicting a large code chunk, we should stick to completing only a few lines at a time (e.g. a short method or function)
 - The same goes for the suggested benchmark [CodeXGLUE Python](https://huggingface.co/datasets/microsoft/codexglue_method_generation) – the prompt there is always a function definition, and the reponse is a few-line solution, so I decided to organise my dataset in a similar way length-wise